mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 clients will typically correspond to end-user devices such as phones, web clients or other devices running MLS.

-Each Member owns a long term identity key pair that uniquely defines its identity to other Members of the Group.
+Each member device owns a long term identity key pair that uniquely defines its identity to other Members of the Group.
 As single end-user may operate multiple devices simultaneously (e.g., a desktop and a phone) or sequentially (e.g., replacing